IdealisticAI/Documentation/README.md

 > description

 ## Fax Numbers
-##### Fax numbers can be added and managed for the company, positions, or employees when needed.
+##### Fax numbers can be added and managed for the company, positions or employees when needed.
 ### Adding to the company's fax numbers
 > description
 ### Removing from the company's fax numbers